Back to blog

 Circuit Breaker

-A circuit breaker policy prevents an application from performing an operation that is likely to fail.
-Here’s how you can implement it:
+A circuit breaker policy stops an application from performing an operation that's likely to fail.
+Here's the basic implementation:

 var circuitBreakerPolicy = Policy